Updated: February 11, 2023

 Overflow Menu

 A maximum of two text buttons can be displayed in the toolbar in compact view.
 If the toolbar has more than two text buttons, the additional text buttons move into an overflow menu.
 The most important actions are displayed first.
-In regular view, the overflow appears after three text buttons.
+In regular view, the overflow appears if there are more than three text buttons.

 Overflow Interaction

-Tapping on the overflow button opens an action sheet with additional action buttons (see image below).
+Tapping on the overflow button opens an action sheet with additional action buttons.

 Tapping on the overflow button (left) opens an action sheet with additional actions (right)